A Learning Method with Gap-Aware Generation for Heterogeneous DAG Scheduling: Implementation details

 \subsection{Inference details}

-Since the skip action has a limited impact in regular TPC-H instances (i.e., those without heavy tasks) and tends to increase the variance of makespan, we disable the skip action across all experiments on regular TPC-H datasets.
-This allows for more stable and reliable evaluation of model performance and component contributions.
 Five random seeds: $2000,\,2001,\,2002,\,2003,\,2004$ are used for calculating the mean and standard deviation of results in Tables I to VI.
 A single fixed random seed of $2000$ is used for the results in Tables \ref{table:flua} to \ref{table:ls}.